How to Improve Keap Email Deliverability

 2. Don’t use URL shorteners

-If you’ve seen links, like bit.ly and t.co, that redirect you to some websites, they’re called URL shorteners.
-They reduce the character count of a link, provide valuable click data, and beautify what could have been a clunky-looking and long URL.
+If you’ve seen links like bit.ly or t.co that redirect you to websites, those are called URL shorteners.
+They reduce the character count of a link, provide click data, and make what could have been a long, clunky URL look cleaner.

-You may even use HTML to transform any picture or text into a link.
-HTML handles the layout and structure of the emails.
-And your inbox provider will render your HTML into attractive messages.
+You can also use HTML to turn any picture or text into a link.
+HTML manages the layout and structure of your emails, and your inbox provider will render it into an attractive message.

 3. Reduce spam complaints

 Spam complaints can happen even to legitimate email marketers who send permission-based newsletters.
-However, you can absolutely reduce or maintain your spam complaints at an acceptable level to improve your InfusionSoft email deliverability.
+However, you can absolutely reduce or maintain your spam complaints at an acceptable level to improve your Keap email deliverability.

 Recent research demonstrated that 20% of email deliverability issues are caused by spam complaints.
 These reports by email recipients directly signal to mailbox providers that the emails are unwanted.

-The spam complaint rate is calculated by the number of reported junk or spam complaints out of the number of emails sent.
-To reduce spam complaints, regularly check your email list for malformed email domains (example: Hotmall.com).
-We also suggest you use a confirmed opt-in process and provide check boxes on your opt-in form.
+The spam complaint rate is calculated by dividing the number of reported junk or spam complaints by the total emails sent.
+To keep complaints low, regularly check your email list for malformed domains (for example: Hotmall.com).
+It also helps to use a confirmed opt-in process and provide clear checkboxes on your signup form.

 4. Automate your email marketing